 To apply for membership, please email firstname.lastname@example.org.

 A history of fixed Chromium security bugs is best found via security notes in Stable Channel updates on the Google Chrome releases blog.
 You can also find fixed, publicly visible Type=Bug-Security bugs in the issue tracker (note: security bugs automatically become publicly visible 14 weeks after they are fixed).
-All security bugs are rated according to our severity guidelines, which we keep in line with industry standards. .
+All security bugs are rated according to our severity guidelines, which we keep in line with industry standards.

-Advance notice of (fixed) Chromium security vulnerabilities is restricted to those actively building significant products based upon Chromium, or including Chromium as part of bundled software distributions.
+Advance notice of (fixed) Chromium security vulnerabilities is restricted to those actively building significantly deployed products based upon Chromium, or including Chromium as part of bundled software distributions.
 If you meet the criteria, and require advanced notice of vulnerabilities, request access via email@example.com.
 Your email should explain your need for access (embedder, Linux distribution, etc.) and your continued access will require that you follow the terms of list membership.